 Tips on Dealing with Jet Lag

 Jet lag is a phenomenon that occurs when traveling across several time zones.
-It can cause a variety of symptoms varying in severity from minor annoyance to significant impairment in normal functioning, and varying in type throughout multiple organ systems.
-These symptoms can include lethargy and an inability to maintain sleep, GI upset, diarrhea, depressed or irritable mood, difficulty concentrating and myalgias to name a few.
+It can cause a variety of symptoms varying in severity from a minor annoyance to significant impairment in normal functioning and varying in type throughout multiple organ systems.
+These symptoms can include lethargy and an inability to maintain sleep, GI upset, diarrhea, depressed or irritable mood, difficulty concentrating, and myalgias to name a few.
 Travelers have long sought a remedy to this condition given the degree of discomfort it can cause.